fusioncharts/angularjs-fusioncharts/README.md

 ### Chart API

-Using api of charts involves getting the FusionCharts chart instance from the ```initialized``` event.
-It provides the chart object as a parameter which can be operated upon later.
+FusionCharts chart instance is made available from the ```initialized``` event.
+It provides the chart instance as a parameter which can be used to call FusionCharts methods.

 In template, we add ```initialized``` event